 When inflammatory foods are consumed too often (or at all for some women), they can increase cortisol (a stress hormone), decrease thyroid hormones, contribute to weight gain, and disrupt the estrogen/progesterone balance.

 When it comes to balancing hormones and reducing inflammation, focus on antioxidants and omega-3 rich foods.
-These include berries, colourful veggies, hemp and flax seeds, along with wild pacific salmon or rainbow trout.
+These include berries, colorful veggies, hemp and flax seeds, along with wild pacific salmon or rainbow trout.